-Use 13mm (or 19mm) barbed poly tees to connect the water supply to the clay pots.
-Connect a tee to a clay pot using a rubber grommet.
-A 13mm rubber grommet requires a 16mm hole and 19mm rubber grommet requires a 23mm hole.
-It is recommended that you cut off the barb before you insert the tee into the grommet.
+Use a 13mm barbed poly tees to connect the water supply to the clay pots.
+Connect a tee to a clay pot using a 13mm rubber grommet.
+A 13mm rubber grommet requires a 16mm hole.
+Attach an 8cm length of 13mm polypipe to provide an air inlet to the clay pot